A Dramatic Turn of Events: Release

 A Dramatic Turn of Events title, track listing, and United States release date were revealed on June 8, 2011.
 The album's cover art, which was designed by the band's longtime collaborator Hugh Syme, was revealed the following month.
+MetalSucks noted Syme's cover art used the same clip art asset as the cover for Circus Maximus's 2005 album The 1st Chapter.
 On June 29, "On the Backs of Angels" was released on YouTube as the album's first single.
 Leading up to the release of the album, Dream Theater teased various one-minute long snippets of new songs, including "Breaking All Illusions", "Beneath the Surface", and "This Is the Life".
 On September 14, a music video for "On the Backs of Angels" was released.
 On January 26, 2012, the band premiered a lyric video for their upcoming single, "Build Me Up, Break Me Down", on Loudwire.

 A Dramatic Turn of Events was released worldwide on September 12, 2011 and in the United States on September 13, debuting at number one in some countries and attaining the eighth position on the US Billboard 200, Dream Theater's second top ten debut position on that chart after their previous album, 2009's Black Clouds & Silver Linings, which debuted at number six.
 Alongside the standard edition of the album, a special edition and deluxe collector's edition were also made available for purchase.
 The special edition featured different packaging and a bonus DVD containing The Spirit Carries On documentary, while the deluxe collector's edition featured, among other bonus items, instrumental versions of all songs.